-We are furnishing this opinion in our capacity as counsel to the Company, and this opinion is solely for the benefit of the Company.
-No person other than you may rely on this opinion for any purpose, and no person may be subrogated to any rights you may have in connection with this opinion.
+We are furnishing this opinion in our capacity as counsel to the Company.
 Except as otherwise may be noted, the information set forth herein is as of the date hereof.
 We disclaim any undertaking to advise you of changes that thereafter may be brought to our attention, including any change in the law, whether by legislative or regulatory action, judicial interpretation or otherwise, or of any change in facts as they currently exist.